kindalime/AskHistorians/digest_bot/README.md

 * !mod \[user\]: Mods a user.
 Must have mod permissions.
 Default value for user is the sender.
 * !unmod \[user\]: Unmods a user.
 Must have mod permissions.
 Default value for user is the sender.
 * !send: Copies the rest of the message text and its subject and sends that as a new message to all subs.
+* !export_mods: Responds with the usernames of all modded users.
+Must have mod permissions.

+For the !send command, format your message the same way that you would format any reddit PM: just add "!send " to the front of it.
+Additionally, for all command except the !send command, the subject of the message does not matter.

+Note that commands must be separated from the rest of their text with a space.
 Messages that are sent to u/AHMessengerBot that do not start with a command will be sent to me through PM.